Webfeet: The New Mrs Arrowsmith

 The annotated New Mrs Arrowsmith

 An architypal eCeilidh dance; loads of movement, loads of room for improvisation.
-Square sets.
 The original dance was for 32 bar hornpipes but there is a variation which works for 48 bars.

 A1: